-Last updated on March 7th, 2024 at 04:05 pm
+Last updated on June 10th, 2024 at 09:17 am

 What currency does South Africa use?

 While South Africa gained independence from Britain many years ago, it was still part of the Commonwealth until 1961, when the Republic of South Africa was born.
-That’s the year that South Africa adopted the decimal system and moved away from the British pound, instituting the rand as the country’s official currency.
+That was the year that South Africa adopted the decimal system and moved away from the British pound, instituting the rand as the country’s official currency.

 Introducing the South African rand